 America has come a long way since the days of all-you-can-eat General Tso's chicken and egg rolls.
-At the heart of this Chinese food revolution is New York City.
-Regional cuisine is the focus of the most popular Chinese restaurants in New York.
+Once city that offers no shortage of Chinese food is New York City, where regional cuisine is the focus of the most popular Chinese restaurants from Midtown to West Village.
 After all, saying that American cuisine is only hamburgers and hot dogs fails to recognize the beauty of Louisiana po' boys, Maine's lobster rolls, and Texas's queso dip.
 The same goes for Chinese delicacies.

 Mission Chinese, Two Bridges

 Possibly one of New York's most acclaimed Chinese restaurants, Mission Chinese is Danny Bowien's boisterous two-story establishment serving fiery, innovative takes on Sichuan cuisine.
-The perfect example: its ultra-hot Chongquing chicken wings—order at your own risk.
-Reserve in advance or expert long waits.
+The perfect example: Its ultra-hot Chongquing chicken wings—order at your own risk.
+Reserve in advance or expect a long wait.
 Whatever you do, it will be worth it.

 What to order: Blue crab dumplings, green tea noodles, broccoli beef brisket, and lobster coconut fried rice.

 Whether you choose to visit the original Nom Wah Tea Parlor in Chinatown or its much hipper counterpart, Nom Wah Nolita, you're in for a real treat.
 The original vintage dim sum parlor has been in operation since 1920.
 If you're looking for a true traditional sum experience, this might not be it—this restaurant is made to order and doesn't involve carts.
 But as far as the actual food goes, it's as authentic as it gets.

 What to order: Shrimp dumpling, “The Original” egg roll, scallion pancake, house special roast pork bun.